adaanene/project_7-Devops_Tooling_Website_Solution/project_9.md

 ## INSTALL AND CONFIGURE JENKINS SERVER

-1. Spin up an EC2 instance of Ubuntu server and name it 'Jenkins'
+1. Spin up an EC2 instance of Ubuntu 20.04 LTS and name it 'Jenkins'

 2. Install the Java Development Kit (JDK) to work with Jenkins